BenWS/cookiecutter-generic/specific-tasks/Data Modeling/Data Models.md

 # About

-This is the companion folder to the `Data Models.xlsx` document.
-This is a lower-fidelity document than
+This is the companion file to the `Data Models.xlsx` document and intended to be a lower-fidelity alternative to that document.

 - Table List:
    - Table 1